Edward Teller: Global climate change

 Teller was one of the first prominent people to raise the danger of climate change, driven by the burning of fossil fuels.
 At an address to the membership of the American Chemical Society in December 1957, Teller warned that the large amount of carbon-based fuel that had been burnt since the mid-19th century was increasing the concentration of carbon dioxide in the atmosphere, which would "act in the same way as a greenhouse and will raise the temperature at the surface", and that he had calculated that if the concentration of carbon dioxide in the atmosphere increased by 10% "an appreciable part of the polar ice might melt".

-In at 1959, a symposium organised by the American Petroleum Institute and the Columbia Graduate School of Business for the centennial of the American oil industry, Edward Teller warned that:
+In 1959, at a symposium organised by the American Petroleum Institute and the Columbia Graduate School of Business for the centennial of the American oil industry, Edward Teller warned that:

 I am to talk to you about energy in the future.
 I will start by telling you why I believe that the energy resources of the past must be supplemented. ...
 And this, strangely, is the question of contaminating the atmosphere. ...
 Whenever you burn conventional fuel, you create carbon dioxide. ...
 Carbon dioxide has a strange property.
 It transmits visible light but it absorbs the infrared radiation which is emitted from the earth.
 Its presence in the atmosphere causes a greenhouse effect. ...
 It has been calculated that a temperature rise corresponding to a 10 per cent increase in carbon dioxide will be sufficient to melt the icecap and submerge New York.
 All the coastal cities would be covered, and since a considerable percentage of the human race lives in coastal regions, I think that this chemical contamination is more serious than most people tend to believe.